19pawel970415/PaySlipGenerator/README.md

 ![image](https://github.com/user-attachments/assets/da7606e3-3300-4010-80bf-238ef805108a)

-#### s a result of selecting the registration option, the user is redirected to the following page where they can choose the employee's specialization:
+#### As a result of selecting the Sign up option, the user is redirected to the following page where one can choose the employee's specialization:

 ![image](https://github.com/user-attachments/assets/e4f0399b-4e95-4aa4-a1dc-cfb5f49f3c34)